ClaytonMoniz/NSU-Capstone/README.md

 - All interactions work

 [Here](testing) is the folder containing all the images and the python file used in testing.
+***IMPORTANT*** I did the testing on a 1440p monitor so if your monitor is a different resolution the images may not work.
+That is just how PyAutoGUI is it will have a hard time locating the image if the resolution is different.
 ## Assets
 All of the asset images I used are free and open source I am not a good artist so this was the best thing for me to use.
 - Here are links to all the assets the links can also be found in [this](Links_For_Assets) folder.